LVAD Heart Device vs. Heart Transplant: Key Differences

 Possible Complications Associated with LVADs:

-The LVAD device benefits and risks are an important thing to consider before choosing a heart failure treatment.
+The LVAD device benefits and risks are important things to consider before choosing a heart failure treatment.
 Although with the latest LVAD types, there are fewer chances of the risk, there are still chances of the following complications:

 Possible Complications Associated with Heart Transplants: